 Endomysial IgA antibodies

-Tissue transglutaminase IgA (TTGA) antibodies are used to screen for coeliac disease and dermatitis herpetiformis.
-Endomysial antibodies are used to confirm coeliac disease in patients with weak titres of TTGA antibodies only.
+Endomysial IgA antibodies are used to confirm coeliac disease or dermatitis herpetiformis in patients with tissue transglutaminase IgA antibodies (TTGA).
 Endomysial antibodies correlate well with TTGA and will decrease with adherence to a gluten-free diet.
-As IgA deficiency is common in this group of patients, serum IgA levels should also be checked.

 This test is currently unaccredited due to a recent change in platform.